Water-Witchin’ was at one time a part of regular country life when other means of finding water underground in order to dig a well wasn’t available.

 So sure enough, didn’t move at all.

-After a while he had said he wanted to know why they were so erratic.
+After this, he had said he wanted to know why they were so erratic.
 I said I knew why but would tell him later so that we could finish the working.
+Well, that comment stopped us in our tracks because by now, everyone was getting so curious on what the heck was going on.

 So I came clean and said I was moving them for fun.
 So we got a big chuckle, and then we decided we would put the dowsing rods down.
-Good thing indeed, because I was more interested in playing with them than the petitions I should have been focusing on.
-(Bad Witch!
-LOL!)
-So sometimes all those shiny new-age toys can distract many of us instead of being any help to what we are attempting to do.
+Good thing indeed, because I was more interested in playing with them than the petitions I should have been focusing on for those in need!

 Have any of you had any experience or stories about divining rods, magic wands or telekinesis?
 If so we would love to hear about it in the comments below!